Fave (singer): Background and career

-The single "baby riddim" became the number 1 song in Nigeria on turntable chart making it the second entry by a lead female artiste to reach number 1 in Nigeria on turntable chart, the single was also the number 1 Global Shazam Afrobeats record for 6 weeks consecutively in 2021.
+The single "Baby riddim" became the number 1 song in Nigeria on turntable chart making it the second entry by a lead female artiste to reach number 1 in Nigeria on turntable chart, the single was also the number 1 Global Shazam Afrobeats record for 6 weeks consecutively in 2021.

 Fave released her debut EP titled ‘Riddim 5’ which dropped on Thursday January 20, 2022.
 The EP includes five solo tracks – Obsessed, S.M.K, Kilotufe, Mr. Man, and her most successful hit, Baby Riddim.
 The EP became the first 2022-released project to go number 1 on Apple Music Top albums chart in Nigeria.
-Nigerian rapper Olamide featured Fave on two tracks "want" and "pon pon" in his UY Scuti album released in 2021.
+Nigerian rapper Olamide featured Fave on two tracks "Want" and "Pon Pon" in his UY Scuti album released in 2021.

 Nigerian singer Simi featured Fave on her single titled "loyal" released in 2022.
+She was later featured on the track 'kante' off Davido's album Timeless which was released March 2023, a song in which she delivered a powerful chorus with her vocals playing a major role in it.

+On November 7, 2024, Fave released her sophomore EP titled DUTTY LOVE.
+The seven-track project includes previously released singles – "Belong To You", "Controlla", and "No Games" – alongside four new tracks: "Juju", "Complicated", "Lose My Mind", and the title track "Dutty Love".
+The EP explores themes of toxic love and self-discovery, blending Afrobeats, R&B, amapiano, and drill influences.
+DUTTY LOVE debuted at number 5 on Apple Music Top albums chart in Nigeria and charted in 13 countries globally.